EMPLOYMENT BASED ON FINANCIAL HARDSHIP FOR F1 STUDENTS

 If living in California then, mail the application packet to:

 U.S. Citizenship and Immigration Services California Service Center

 NEXT STEPS: USCIS Service Center staff will send you a Receipt Notice by mail within 2-3 weeks.
 It is estimated that your application should be processed within 90-120 days of receipt.
 You may not begin your employment until you have received your Employment Authorization Document from the USCIS.

-RECEIPT OF EAD: Once you have received your Economic Hardship EAD card, please bring a copy of the card to the Office of Global Education [Fax: (916) 278-7471].
+RECEIPT OF EAD: Once you have received your Economic Hardship EAD card, please bring a copy of the card to the International Programs and Global Engagement office [Fax: (916) 278-7471].
 Please note that EAD cards issued for Economic Hardship are automatically cancelled if you transfer to another institution or violate your F-1 status